Attitude (psychology): Intra-attitudinal and inter-attitudinal structures

 There is also considerable interest in intra-attitudinal and inter-attitudinal structure, which is how an attitude is made (expectancy and value) and how different attitudes relate to one another.
 Intra-attitudinal structures are how underlying attitudes are consistent with one another.
+The intra-attitudinal structure also follows the ABC model.
+Intra-attitudinal follows the ABC model by examining each part of the model.
 This connects different attitudes to one another and to more underlying psychological structures, such as values or ideology.
 Unlike intra-attitudinal structures, inter-attitudinal structures involve the strength of relations of more than one attitude within a network.